Talib Kweli

-Talib Kweli Greene (/tæˈlɪb kwɑːˈliː/; born October 3, 1975) is an American rapper.
-He first earned recognition through his collaboration with fellow Brooklyn rapper Mos Def (now known as Yasiin Bey) in 1997, when they formed the group Black Star.
-Kweli's musical career continued with solo success including collaborations with producers and rappers Kanye West, Just Blaze, and Pharrell Williams.
+Talib Kweli Greene (/tæˈlɪb kwɑːˈliː/ ta-LIHB-_-kwa-LEE; born October 3, 1975) is an American rapper.
+He is one half of the hip-hop duo Black Star, which he formed in 1997 with fellow Brooklyn rapper Yasiin Bey.
+Their 1998 single, "Definition", entered the Billboard Hot 100 and preceded their eponymous debut album (1998), which entered the Billboard 200.
+The duo then began pursuing solo careers, although one further Black Star album — No Fear of Time (2022) — was released thereafter.

 In 2011, Kweli founded his own record label, Javotti Media.

 Early life

 Born in Brooklyn, New York City, New York, Kweli grew up in a household in Brooklyn's Park Slope.
 His mother, Brenda Greene, is an English professor at Medgar Evers College of the City University of New York, and his father is an administrator at Adelphi University.
 His younger brother, Jamal Greene, is a professor of constitutional law at Columbia Law School and a graduate of Harvard University and Yale Law School, and former clerk to Justice John Paul Stevens on the Supreme Court.

 As a youth, Kweli was drawn to Afrocentric rappers, such as De La Soul and other members of the Native Tongues Posse whom he had met in high school.
 Kweli was a student at Cheshire Academy, a boarding school in Connecticut.
 He was previously a student at Brooklyn Technical High School, and later studied experimental theater at New York University.